ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 The steps assume these repos have already been created by following the "Create New Deployment Repo" section in [Repositories.md](./Repositories.md):
 - One of the two infra repos:
-    - `gcp-sandbox-tier1-infra`: if building a sandbox landing-zone.
+    - `gcp-sandbox-tier1-infra`: if building a experimentation landing-zone.
     - `gcp-tier1-infra`: if building a dev, uat or prod landing-zone.
 - `gcp-tier1-configsync`: to identify which git revision of `tier1-infra` the Config Sync operator should observe.